turingschool/portfolios/students/1608-front/graham-nessler/20151111-graham-nessler-m2.markdown

 In our projects, we attempted a variety of strategies to manage the various moving parts.
 With Hilary, it seemed like we often adopted a divide-and-conquer strategy, which to some extent played to our individual strengths but also hindered communication at times.
 Kristen and I worked more closely on our project, but still could have done more collaborative coding.
 With the exception of the production bugs in 2DoBox, I feel that all of the projects that I worked on resulted in a solid mvp.
 I think that things went best when I was in a group that was on the same page and actively coding together, like the collaboration with Matt and Christine on the final project.
 By contrast, communication sometimes broke down when I tried to take on too much by myself and my partner sometimes did not raise a red flag early enough to signal that a change of direction was needed.

 Along the same lines, I feel that I started to really develop as a team programmer in the project with Matt and Christine.
 As I mentioned in the portfolio for Mod 1, my background is in solo work, and my inclination has been to try to do a lot of the work myself rather than collaboratively.
-I think that I turned a corner in this respect toward the end of the mod, and I look forward to building my teamwork skills next mod.
+I think that I turned a corner in this respect toward the end of the mod, though, and I look forward to continuing to build my teamwork skills next mod.

 ## E: Feedback and Community Participation